NatureScot: History

 The agency was formed as Scottish Natural Heritage (SNH) in 1992 from the amalgamation of the Nature Conservancy Council for Scotland and the Countryside Commission for Scotland to "secure the conservation and enhancement of, and to foster understanding and facilitate the enjoyment of the natural heritage of Scotland".

 In March 2003, Scottish Ministers announced their decision to transfer SNH's headquarters from Edinburgh to Inverness, with around 270 jobs to be transferred.
 Prior to the move, relocation costs were variously estimated at between £22 million and £40 million.
 The decision to transfer SNH's headquarters was heavily criticized by MSPs, unions, Edinburgh civic leaders and staff.
 Criticism focused on the cost of the move, the disruption to staff and the risk of compromising the effectiveness of SNH's work.
 Up to 75% of headquarters staff were reported to be against the move.
 Relocation took place between 2003 and 2006, many staff left at this point as they did not wish to, or were unable to transfer location.

 In 2006, SNH headquarters staff moved into Great Glen House, a £15 million purpose-built headquarters building in Inverness.
 Great Glen House was built by Robertson Property, working with Keppie Design.
 As part of the tendering process, SNH set seven environmental and sustainability criteria for the design including achieving an 'Excellent' rating under the BREEAM system.
 The final design met all criteria and achieved the highest ever BREEAM rating for a public building in the UK.

 On 1 August 2010, the functions of the Deer Commission for Scotland were transferred to SNH by section 1 of the Public Services (Reform) (Scotland) Act 2010 and the Commission was dissolved.

 In 2020 SNH was re-branded as NatureScot.

+In 2023, a nature investment partnership was started to deliver private investment for nature restoration programme, to seek up to £2 billion of private financing to plant native trees and restore degraded peatland.
+The scheme was largely for investors to plant new forests and pay landowners rent, to later share profits from the sale of carbon credits.
+The Aberdeen Group considered investing £100 million, with the UK National Wealth Fund co-funding £50 million.
+In 2026, Aberdeen decided to withdraw from the partnership because the scheme would produce insufficient returns.